Mel Furniss Mel Furniss

 Photo by Riley Morgan Young Photography

 Last week, I was asked to write a little something for my church’s worship night, which just happened to take place on my 36th birthday.
-Our worship pastor and friend, Jonny, asked me to talk about trusting Jesus when life is hard, and I thought to myself, “What better way to mark a new year of life than to remember my faithful Savior in this way?”
-I am so grateful to learn what it means to trust Jesus over and over, in deeper, more nuanced ways, until He takes me home.
+Our worship pastor and friend, Jonny, asked me to talk about trusting Jesus when life is hard, and I thought to myself, “What better way to mark a new year of life than to honor my Savior in this way?”
+I am so grateful to learn what it means to trust Jesus over and over, in deeper, truer ways, until He takes me home.
 I hope you relate to these words, and sense your Shepherd sitting with you in the dirt today.

 ——